notsanjaykapoor/notme-ruby/readme.md

 bundle install
 ```

 Copy .env.example to .env.dev.
 Set DATABASE_URL to a suitable postgres instance.
-Get an openweather token if you want to see the weather example:
+Sign up for an openweather token to use the weather example:

 ```
 https://openweathermap.org/